tknvdu/INF6018/README.md

 * Slovenia
 * India
 * Croatia
 These countries act as important bridges or connectors in the network.
 They likely represent transitional states between different clusters of countries with varying levels of gender equality.
-Their position suggests they may play crucial roles in understanding how gender equality metrics transition between different groups of countries.
+Their position suggests they may be important in understanding how gender equality metrics transition between different groups of countries.

 ### Closeness Centrality
 The top countries by closeness centrality are: